-- 4.41 The total nominal capacity for housing across the Chorley, Preston and South Ribble would be split on a percentage basis of 28%, 35% and 37% respectively.
+- 4.45 The total nominal capacity for housing across the Chorley, Preston and South Ribble would be split on a percentage basis of 28%, 35% and 37% respectively.
 However, in line with the Framework (paragraph 137) this should not be viewed as the confirmed starting position.
-The starting point for establishing the housing capacity of the Central Lancashire authorities in the context of demonstrating exceptional circumstances around Green Belt release is suitable brownfield sites and underutilised land. - 4.42 For the purpose of arriving at a broad urban capacity figure for the three Central Lancashire authorities, Iceni has removed all sites which either fall wholly within the Green Belt or fall wholly on greenfield sites.
+The starting point for establishing the housing capacity of the Central Lancashire authorities in the context of demonstrating exceptional circumstances around Green Belt release is suitable brownfield sites and underutilised land. - 4.46 For the purpose of arriving at a broad urban capacity figure for the three Central Lancashire authorities, Iceni has removed all sites which either fall wholly within the Green Belt or fall wholly on greenfield sites.
 The nominal capacity on this basis is reduced to 29,549 dwellings.
 The Table below provides a breakdown of this land supply taking account of these broad assumptions.
+This is on the basis of the current evidence and the SHELAA process, and it should be recognised that there will be opportunities for sites to be reconsidered subject to further testing and analysis as the plan-making process progresses.